tzulberti/Flask-PyPi-Proxy/README.rst

 * It does get newer versions.
 Supose that you installed Flask (0.8.0), and a new release is required.
 This is version 0.9.
-Then the new package will be downloaded from PyPI, and the proxy will be updated
+Then the new package will be downloaded from PyPI, and the proxy will be updated.

 Special Thanks